manbeardgames/manbeardgames-site-builder/source/tutorials/2d-camera.md

 /// <summary>
 ///     Translates the given world space xy-coordinate position
-///     to the equivilant screen space xy-coordinate position
+///     to the equivalent screen space xy-coordinate position
 /// </summary>
 /// <param name="position">The xy-coordinate position in world space to translate</param>
 /// <returns>